amandaghassaei/msh-parser/README.md

 ```

 - `nodesArray` is a Float32Array or Float64Array of length 3 * numNodes containing a flat list of node positions in the following order `[x0, y0, z0, x1, y1, z1, ...]`.
-- `elementsNodesArray` is a 2 dimensional array of node indices corresponding to the finite elements of the mesh.
-For a tetrahedral mesh, all elements will contain four node indices, but element length may vary for other types of meshes.  `elementsNodesArray` has the following structure:
+- `elementsArray` is a 2 dimensional array of node indices corresponding to the finite elements of the mesh.
+For a tetrahedral mesh, all elements will contain four node indices, but element length may vary for other types of meshes.  `elementsArray` has the following structure:
 ```js
 [
   [e0a, e0b, e0c, e0d], // Element 0